manojks07/demo/README.md

 # demo
-just a demo repositiory for practice
+just a demo repositiory for practice?